if you would like to speak with the team call us +44 0330 341 1000, email contactbcis@bcis.co.uk or fill in our demonstration form

 Login to access the BCIS online service.

-From 1 April 2023, the rateable values of all non-domestic properties in England will be updated by the Valuation Office Agency (VOA) to reflect the property market as at 1 April 2021.
+From 1 April 2026, the rateable values of all business properties in England will be updated by the Valuation Office Agency (VOA) to reflect the property market as at 1 April 2024.
+The previous valuation was at 1 April 2021.

-Since November 2022 organisations have been able to view the proposed valuation.
-They can challenge a property’s rateable value if they think it’s wrong.
+As well as viewing the proposed valuation, organisations can challenge a property’s rateable value if they think it’s wrong.

-For most properties the valuation is based on an estimate by the VOA of the property’s open market rental value on 1st April 2021.
+For most properties, the valuation is based on an estimate by the VOA of the property’s open market rental value on 1 April 2024.

-However, there are specialised buildings that do not have an open market rent, for example, larger industrial buildings and public buildings, universities, etc. For these the ‘contractor’s basis of valuation’ can be used.
-And it is here that BCIS data will prove useful:
+There are specialised buildings that do not have an open market rental value, for example larger industrial buildings and public buildings, universities, etc. For these, the ‘Contractor’s Basis of valuation’ (depreciated replacement cost) can be used.
+For this, the following BCIS tools and data could prove useful:

 The first stage of the Contractor’s Basis is to estimate what it would cost to construct the property, including all the buildings, site works, and all rateable structures and rateable plant and machinery within the property, on an undeveloped site.